vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 #### Setting up a data node

-For instructions for setting up datanode can be found on the [data node setup guide](setup-datanode.md) page.
+For instructions for setting up data node can be found on the [data node setup guide](setup-datanode.md) page.